32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Air Conditioning System

-The function of the air conditioning system is to absorb the heat from the car inside and supply cool air.
-It is done by the refrigerant manipulation from a gas to a liquid or vice versa during refrigeration.
+The air conditioning system in a car works by absorbing heat from inside the car and supplying cool air.
+This is done by changing the refrigerant between gas and liquid states through refrigeration.

-The primary parts of the air conditioning system are a compressor, evaporator, condenser, expansion valve, and refrigerant.
+The main parts of the air conditioning system are the compressor, evaporator, condenser, expansion valve, and refrigerant.

 Air Conditioner Parts, Names, Functions, and Diagram